lsst-sitcom/sitcomtn-122/index.rst

 In addition to routine alignments, specific procedures are in place to ensure comprehensive system readiness and operational integrity:

 - **BLOCK-246**: Tests that all targets are measurable by the laser tracker.
+It goes through all the targets and ensures no errors are found when measuring them.

 - **BLOCK-197**: Tests the sequential misalignment and realignment of all optical elements, testing and confirming the system's capability to accurately realign after intentional displacement.